Fabric Commands

 PS and Kill Commands

-• The PS command displays the current tasks running on the Fabric cluster, i.e. you can run this command on node1 and view tasks running on node2.
-The PS command displays different types of tasks like Fabric commands, Fabric Jobs, Web Service and Graphit, Sync processes, Broadway Actor, parser, or user logic.
-When a task/thread is specified as a parameter it shows its stack trace.
+• The PS command displays the current tasks running on the Fabric cluster, allowing you to run it on node1 and view running tasks on node2.
+The PS command displays different types of tasks such as Fabric commands, Fabric jobs, Web Service and Graphit, Sync processes, Broadway Actor, parser, or user logic.
+When a task/thread is specified as a parameter, it shows its stack trace.

-• The KILL command is used to kill any running task displayed by the PS command.
-Note that you can kill a task that runs on a different node on the Fabric cluster.
+• The KILL command terminates tasks currently shown by the PS command.
+Note that you can terminate a task running on a different node within the Fabric cluster.

 Execution Monitoring

-The TRACE command enables tracing internal Fabric operations by request and writing them into Tracing files.
+The TRACE command enables tracing of internal Fabric operations upon request and recording them in tracing files.

 Click for more information about the Tracing mechanism.